All Episodes

 dan friesen

-Are you going to get some weirdo?
+You're going to get some weirdo.

 jordan holmes

-That's fair, but nobody working at the Gap has killed Aldo Moro.
+That's fair, but nobody working at the gap has killed Aldo Moro.

 dan friesen